anshuln2/oml_1/README.md

 ## Fingerprinting the model 🛠️

 The script `finetune_multigpu.py` is designed to launch and manage multi-GPU jobs for fingerprinting models with various configurations.
-Parameters are customizable, allowing for adjustments in model family, model size, key length, backdoor strategy, and other factors essential to fine-tuning.
+Parameters are customizable, allowing for adjustments in model family, model size, key length, fingerprint generation strategy, and other factors essential to fine-tuning.

 ### Parameters